UCSFGeriatrics/Program_Management/Assignment_README.md

 ## Applicant Assignment
 [link to code](https://github.com/UCSFGeriatrics/Program_Management/blob/master/applicant_assignment)

 This is to assign a list of applicants to a set number of reviewers using python.
+The list of applicants is pulled from the text tile [applicants.txt](https://github.com/UCSFGeriatrics/Program_Management/blob/master/applicants.txt)

+The number of applicants needs to be a multiple of number of reviewers for this to work.

-The output for the code provided appears as follows:
+The output for the code provided will appear as follows:

 ```